Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 2 If a person dies as a result of:

-• injuries caused by a hunting accident;
+• hunting accident;

-• an industrial accident or occupational disease;
+• work accident or occupational disease;

-• a criminal act;
+• criminal act;

-• a claim for death benefits with the "Société d'Assurance Automobile du Québec" (SAAQ) if the deceased was the victim of a road accident;
+• a death claim with the Société de l'assurance automobile de Québec if the deceased was the victim of a motor vehicle accident;

-• a claim or an application for compensation with the "Commission des normes, de l'équité, de la santé et de la sécurité du travail" (CNESST) if the deceased was the victim of a work accident, an occupational disease or a criminal act or if he died as a result of an act of good citizenship.
+• a claim or application to the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) if the deceased was the victim of a work-related accident, occupational disease or criminal act, or if he or she died as a result of an act of good citizenship.

 Caution